ACE8101 : Food Security: Sustainable Food Production

 - Module Leader(s): Dr Julia Cooper

-- Lecturer: Professor Ilias Kyriazakis, Dr Ankush Prashar, Dr Niki Rust, Professor David Manning, Dr Elisa Lopez-Capel
+- Lecturer: Prof. Ilias Kyriazakis, Dr Ankush Prashar, Dr Niki Rust, Professor David Manning, Dr Elisa Lopez-Capel

 - Visiting Lecturer: Dr Robert Payton